-In Islamabad, I mostly grew up eating pulao (more on that later).
+In Islamabad, I mostly grew up eating pulao.
 It was only during college that I got introduced to this glorious, flavor-packed dish by my Karachi friends.
 I would religiously treat myself to biryani take-out from Biryani Express post exam week - a welcome break from cup noodles and stale pizza from the campus khokha (tuck shop).

 For my friend, Albar, biryani was also a treat during college breaks.
 Except he was lucky enough to enjoy one lovingly prepared by his mother, and not from a suspect take-out joint.

 Albar's family is originally from Lahore, and the biryani he enjoyed during his college years reflects the rich Mughlai culinary tradition of the area.
 Here Albar recreates his mother's recipe to make it more accessible for people on-the-go.
-It's what he calls the "young professional biryani" (a term that could only originate in Washington).
+This boneless chicken biryani is what he calls the "young professional biryani" (a term that could only originate in Washington).

 Boneless Chicken Biryani